trobol/trobol.github.io/content/posts/signed_dist_fields/index.md

 If we were to target a 4k monitor and render our characters that tall we would need 14 MB to store each character and 1.8 GB to store a whole font

+Crisp 4k A

 {{< image src="./img/letter_4k.png" size="small" >}}

+&nbsp;&nbsp;&nbsp;&nbsp;

 ### The solution

-very basic description of sdf
+//very basic description of sdf

-description of how pixels are interpolated and how that works with sdf
+//description of how pixels are interpolated and how that works with sdf

-description of how sdf are actually rendered
+//description of how sdf are actually rendered

-circle visualization diagram
+//circle visualization diagram

-bonus features of sdfs
+//bonus features of sdfs

 ## 2. How

-how I actually went about generating the sdfs
+//how I actually went about generating the sdfs